contouraid/contouraid.github.io/index.md

 <div class="left-content">
 insta-RT is a set of software tools to make the process of contour evaluations by radiation oncologists faster by incorporating dosimetric information into the pipeline.

+The current workflow in clinics is described [here](./current-workflow.html).

+How insta-RT attempts to address identified pain-points is described [here](./features.html).

 ## Useful links

 Click [here](./tutorials.html) for a getting started guide.